 “Making our primary form of communication face-to-face, and setting efficient deadlines are what it set us up for success in understanding every detail within our case,” said Tayte Rider (BA Accounting ’20).

 Winning the Regional Deloitte FanTAXtic Competition enabled her four-person team to advance to the national competition, taking place January 12–14 at Deloitte University in Dallas; there, they will compete for more than $50,000 in individual scholarships and institutional awards.
 Team members include: Raymond Katoula (BA Accounting ’20), Jenna Baum (BA Accounting ’19), Tayte Rider, and Joe Josifoski (BA Accounting ’19).

-The goal of Deloitte FanTAXtic is to give students an in-depth look at real life situations facing the industry today.
-With nearly 60 teams representing more than 40 colleges, Michigan State University came out on top by working collaboratively, which enabled them effectively role-play, present, and solve a complex business case simulation.
+The goal of Deloitte FanTAXtic is to give students an in-depth look at real-life situations facing the industry today.
+With nearly 60 teams representing more than 40 colleges, Michigan State University came out on top by working collaboratively, which enabled them to effectively role-play, present, and solve a complex business case simulation.

 “The national competition case will be almost entirely performed on site, meaning there is no research or a presentation to put together prior to our arrival.
 Our team is certainly confident in our ability to perform on the spot.
 We are looking forward to a different experience than what regionals brought,” said Rider.